orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - Do not confuse structural independence with economic resistance.
 - Do not confuse declared materiality with independent verification.
 - Do not confuse repository publication with independent evidentiary custody.
+- Do not confuse experimental escape-cost measurement with certification.
 - Do not treat NDC as a single scalar score when adversarial objectives differ.
+- Do not treat ADEC as a universal robustness score.
 - Do not treat availability as a universal good across all object classes.

+---

 ## Example Safe Use